 Another winter trend in NY are the holiday markets.
+The markets are great for finding unique gifts for that person that is hard to buy for.
+I also usually find a few things for myself too.
 The largest are: Bryant Park, Grand Central, Columbus Circle, and Union Square.
 Please check the links for operating days/hours and list of participating merchants.
 The Bryant Park Market has some great food options.
 The Grand Central one is inside, so that might be the best option when the weather is not good.
-All three have a wide variety of shops, some that have brick and mortar locations and others that are just at the market.
-The markets are great for finding unique gifts for that person that is hard to buy for.
-I also usually find a few things for myself too.
+All four have a wide variety of shops, some that have brick and mortar locations and others that are just at the market.

-There are 3 main outdoor ice skating rinks in NYC.
-The Wollman Rink in Central Park and the rink in Rockefeller center are both very iconic.
+If you like ice skating, you have plenty of ice rinks to choose from in Manhattan.
+There are three main outdoor ice skating rinks in NYC.
+The Wollman Rink in Central Park and the rink in Rockefeller Center are both very iconic.
 There is also a rink at Bryant Park, which is in the middle of the holiday market.
 It’s actually free to skate at Bryant Park, you just need to bring your own skates or pay the rental fee.

 If you are not a skater, it is also fun to just go and watch.
 There are several upscale restaurants with a view of the Rockefeller Center rink – Rock Center Cafe and the Sea Grill.
 The ice skating rinks usually open the beginning of November and stay open until the end of February, but check the links for specifics for each location.